puppetlabs/go-libs/pkg/service/README.md

   RateLimit          *RateLimitConfig         //Optional rate limiting config
   MiddlewareHandlers []MiddlewareHandler      //Optional middleware handlers which will be run on every request
   Metrics            bool                     //Optional.
 If true a prometheus metrics endpoint will be exposed at /metrics/
+  ErrorHandler       *MiddlewareHandler       //Optional.
+If true a handler will be added to the end of the chain.
 }

 //Handler will hold all the callback handlers to be registered.
 N.B. gin will be used.